 Purple Clay Trivia: Why Are Purple Clay Teapots Often Fired Multiple Times?

-The phrase “this teapot has been fired multiple times” is often seen.
+The phrase “this has been fired multiple times” is often seen.
 Does this mean it wasn't fired properly the first time, so it had to be tried again?
 Actually, that's not the case.

-So why were older purple clay fired only once, while modern ones are fired two or more times?
+So why were older purple clay teapots fired only once, while modern ones are fired two or more times?
 Is it better to fire them once or twice?

 Purple Clay Trivia: Why Are Purple Clay Teapots Often Fired Multiple Times?-1